Program and Class Preparation, Registration and Syllabus

 What if I want to teach on a different day or time or in a different room from the one that has been assigned?

 Class schedules are made far in advance by Departments and Colleges.
 Students make their registration decisions based upon the posted schedules.
 Therefore, changing the scheduled day of the week or time of a class after registration has opened is not normally possible without repercussions for the students.
+Changes to the day or time of a class require 100% permission from the students in the class.
+The deadline for any day or time changes not requiring polling for student approval is one week prior to the first day of classes.

 Remember that additional registrations may occur while you are waiting for the initial confirmation.
 These students will also need to be contacted and informed so it may be better to suspend all additional registrations until agreement is reached and the new times made available for students wishing to register.
 This may have a negative impact upon registration so only make changes when necessary.